Search by Author

 The Role of Educational Assistants In a Collaborative Team Meeting

-Within a Collaborative Response Model, we have discussed the critical importance of the Collaborative Team Meeting, an embedded meeting time where staff are brought together to discuss the progress, strengths and needs of students.
-One of the essential…
+Within Collaborative Response, we have discussed the critical importance of the collaborative team meeting, an embedded meeting time where staff are brought together to discuss the progress, strengths and needs of students.
+One of the essential elements…

 September 8, 2016 | Author: Kurtis Hewson | Read Article